ankitx-sharma/CinemaCatalog/README.md

 8. Create a .env file and add the following property: MONGODB_URI = "<path for your cluster>"
 9. Run the application using "flask run"

-# About
+## Purpose
-I developed this project to demonstrate my application development skills.
-As a software developer, I wanted to explore python api concepts and showcase my skills in web development.
-I hope this project serves as a demonstration of my capabilities and reflects my passion for IT industry.
+I developed this project to strengthen my application development skills and deepen my understanding of Python-based APIs and web technologies.
+As a software developer, I wanted to explore practical backend–frontend integration while refining my overall development workflow.
+I hope this project not only showcases my work but also inspires you to explore, learn, and build something of your own.

-# Contact
-If you have any questions, suggestions, or feedback, feel free to reach out to me at ankitasharma.281993@gmail.com.

-Thank you for your interest in CinemaCatalog.
-I hope you find it interesting and valuable.